trungk18/trungk18.github.io/_posts/2020-05-10-angular-common-memory-leak-use-case-observable.md

 }
 ```

+A single line of code `this.counterSubscription.unsubscribe()` could save you from a lot of problems in the future...

 See the below screenshot when I unsubscribe properly from the subscription.
 There are no memory leaked occurred.

 ![Understand and prevent the most common memory leaks in Angular application](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/angular-common-memory-leak-use-case-observable-03.gif)